 The declaration of property valuation serves dual purposes.
 It is used for calculating taxes and as the basis for determining the fair market value of the property.
 The Bureau of Internal Revenue (BIR) in the Philippines uses this zonal value as the foundation for computing internal revenue taxes.
 These taxes include Capital Gains Tax (CGT) and Documentary Stamp Tax (DST).
 Such a symbolic scale is an officially approved zonal schedule of fair market values for real property, essentially serving as the zonal valuation BIR employs.

 The significance of understanding the zonal value of land can’t be stressed enough, as it designates a civic responsibility to pay the associated taxes with a property sale transaction.
 Prospective buyers must familiarize themselves with the property’s zonal value as part of the due diligence process.
-The aim is to minimize the potential for tax fraud, including the underpayment of taxes, along with any subsequent interest and penalties.
+The aim is to minimize the potential for tax fraud, including the underpayment of taxes and any subsequent interest and penalties.
 Such discrepancies can become a burden for the next buyer, complicating the process and affecting the overall BIR land value.
-Thus, understanding the land zonal value in the Philippines is an essential step in successful real estate transactions.
+Thus, understanding the land zonal value in the Philippines is essential in successful real estate transactions.

 What is the difference between market value and zonal value?